zahreafranklin/trivia-quiz-game/README.md

 # trivia-quiz-game
 A trivia style quiz game about Disney princess

-// Author:                       Zahrea Franklin
+` Author:                       Zahrea Franklin `
-// Date Updated:                 Nov 30 2019
+`Date Updated:                 Nov 30 2019      `
-// Description:                  This program allows the user to play a trivia game by answering
-//                               questions and getting a total of their correct answers after.
+` Description:                 This program allows the user to play a trivia game by answering ` `                              questions and getting a total of their correct answers after.    `

-* • * • * HOW TO PLAY *• * • * •
+*• HOW TO PLAY *•

 1.)
 When launched, the player will be greeted with the banner.
 2.)
 Play will be prompt to answer the questions by typing your answer.